itspedia/itspedia.github.io/content/post/Introduction-to-Design-Systems.md

 - Technical guidelines: Work closely with your engineering team to include any technical guidelines that will aid in the creation and use of a component within your product.
 This could include class names, as well as other options passed via data attributes or JavaScript.
 - Related components: Link related components to help those navigating your system find what they are looking for more easily.

+### Contextual Rules
+Creating contextual rules may be necessary.
+Contextual rules occur when there is an instance that requires a deviation from the standard guidelines.